 The rights will expire at 5:00 p.m., New York City time, [•], 2016, unless extended as described herein, which date we refer to as the expiration date.
-We may extend the period for exercising the rights in our sole discretion; provided, however, that we may not extend the expiration date of the rights offering past November 29, 2016.
-Funds received in payment of the subscription price are anticipated to be held in escrow until the loan transaction described in this prospectus is consummated and the other conditions to the rights offering are satisfied or waived (if waivable), or until we definitively determine to terminate the rights offering.
-Such funds will not be released from escrow to or for use by us, whether for satisfaction of the PharmAthene Judgment or for any other purpose, unless we consummate the rights offering.
+We may extend the period for exercising the rights in our sole discretion.
 You will have no right to rescind your subscriptions after receipt of your payment of the subscription price except as described in this prospectus.
 Rights that are not exercised prior to the expiration date will expire and have no value.
-Stockholders who do not participate in the rights offering will continue to own the same number of shares of our common stock and, if any rights are exercised, will own a smaller percentage of the total shares of our common stock issued and outstanding after the rights offering.
-In addition, neither the rights offering nor the loan transaction described in this prospectus will be consummated unless we determine that, upon consummation of both the rights offering and the loan transaction described in this prospectus (or through some other source of financing), we will have sufficient cash to fully satisfy the PharmAthene judgment.
-We may not waive these conditions.
-If we determine that we do not have sufficient cash to fully satisfy the PharmAthene judgment, we will terminate the rights offering and return your subscription payment to you without interest or penalty.
-In addition, if we are unable to satisfy the PharmAthene judgment, PharmAthene may be enti
+Stockholders who do not participate in this rights offering will continue to own the same number of shares of our common stock and, if any rights are exercised, will own a smaller percentage of the total shares of our common stock issued and outstanding after this rights offering.
+Our current intention is to terminate the rights offering if our holders do not subscribe for at least [•] shares of common stock.